Healthy You - Every Day

 Unique risk factors for women

-Another risk factor that's unique to women can occur as a result of breast cancer treatment.
-According to Sundlof, there are certain chemotherapeutic treatments that can have a detrimental effect on the heart.
-She notes that patients with inflammatory diseases such as lupus or rheumatoid arthritis also are at greater risk for developing heart disease.
+Another risk factor unique to women can occur as a result of breast cancer treatment.
+According to Dr. Snyder, certain chemotherapeutic treatments can be a detriment to the heart.
+Patients with inflammatory diseases such as lupus or rheumatoid arthritis also are at greater risk for developing heart disease.

 “Women are more likely to have their first heart attack around age 72, while men are more likely to be around the age of 65”